 Why would anyone want to work for you?
 How do you get in front of the potential talent you need to hire?
 How do you segment talent pools to correctly target potential hires for the different areas of your enterprise that need to add personnel?

-Increasingly, young professionals use social media to navigate the employment field and evaluate companies that are hiring.
-You want to reach them?
+Increasingly, the younger generations use social media to navigate the employment field and evaluate companies that are hiring.
+By 2025, 75% of the workforce will consist of Millenials and Generation Z (compared to the 49% today).
+You want to reach these younger populations?
 Show up on their smartphones.

 Social media is an opportunity to promote the things that matter most to many qualified prospects: